-Convertible seats have an inherent advantage when it comes to rear-facing children.
-This is because they’re made to accommodate taller children and are usually able to accommodate heavier children rear-facing longer than a regular infant seat.
+Convertible car seats have an inherent advantage over an infant car seat when it comes to rear-facing children.
+This is because they’re made to accommodate taller children and are usually able to accommodate heavier children rear-facing longer than a regular infant car seat.

 However, Consumer Reports doesn’t give us any of the specific info which could help us decide on an appropriate safety seat.

-Their general “better,” “basic,” or “best” rating does not tell us if a specific car seat works well rear-facing but is not worth using forward-facing, or if it flunked the test rear-facing but is great as a forward-facing seat or as a booster.
+Their general “better,” “basic,” or “best” rating does not tell us if a specific car seat works well in a rear-facing position but is not worth using forward-facing, or if it flunked the test rear-facing but is great as a forward-facing seat or as a booster seat.

 The other issue is that even “basic” crash protection will properly protect your child.
 However, even the “best” crash protection will ONLY protect your child if the seat is installed correctly.

 Statistics show that 73% of car seats and 95% of parents make at least one mistake when using their infant car seat or convertible car seat.
 So it’s safe to say that the most important aspect of buying a seat is not what Consumer Reports rated its crash protection as – but how easy it is to correctly install and use it.

 That’s why easy installation is so important – for both infant car seats and convertible car seats.